-Executive and Non-Executive Directors are subject to re-election at the Company's AGM in accordance with the Company's Articles of Association.
+Executive and non-executive directors are subject to re-election at the Company's AGM in accordance with the Company's Articles of Association.
 The letters of appointment of all Directors are available for inspection at the Company's registered office during normal business hours.
 The Directors are expected to provide as much time to the Company as is required.
-The Board elects a Non-Executive Chairman to chair every meeting.